Arunachalesvara Temple: History

-The Hoysala kings made Thiruvannamalai their capital beginning in 1328 CE.
-There are 48 inscriptions from the Sangama Dynasty (1336–1485 CE), 2 inscriptions from the Saluva Dynasty, and 55 inscriptions from the Tuluva Dynasty (1491–1570 CE) of the Vijayanagara Empire, reflecting gifts to the temple from their rulers.

-Inscriptions from the rule of Krishnadeva Raya (1509–1529 CE), the most powerful Vijayanagara king, also indicate patronage to the temple.
+The temple was located at a strategic location in the Vijayanagara Empire, connecting important pilgrimage centers and military routes.
+Inscriptions describe the expansion of the temple, and the town developing around the Annamalaiyar temple during the period.
+There are 48 inscriptions from the Sangama Dynasty (1336–1485 CE), two inscriptions from the Saluva Dynasty, and 55 inscriptions from the Tuluva Dynasty (1491–1570 CE) of the Vijayanagara Empire, describing various gifts to the temple by their respective rulers.
+Inscriptions from the period of Krishnadevaraya (1509–1529 CE), indicates patronage to the temple.
 Most of the Vijayanagara inscriptions are written in Tamil, with some in Kannada and Sanskrit.
-These inscriptions emphasize administrative matters and local concerns, which contrast with the imperial nature of the same kings’ inscriptions at temples like Thirupathi.